 Life begins outside the comfort zone.
 In life there are two things: excuses and results and excuses don’t count.
 Live your life based on your goals, and base your goals on your core values.
 Commit them to writing.
 If it is not written it is not real.
 Make sure some of your goals are for the greater good and not just about you.
 The accomplishments you make in life turn you into a Role Model.
 Be an inspiration to others.
 And always remember, there are no days off for Role Models.
 Life is not a dress rehearsal and you only get one chance to be awesome!

 Would you like to turn your passion into philanthropy?
 As Tom said, YOU can be an inspiration to others.
-Stay physically active and help support us by joining Team ASF!
+Stay physically active and help support.
 Bike, swim, climb, play competitive sports…whatever YOU enjoy!
 You can help research by fundraising based on YOUR schedule and doing what makes YOU happy!
+If interested, please contact ASF staff!